ana-way/IAVCP_workflow/README.md

 Afterward, we recommend utilizing a full installation of [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) within an isolated environment

-The remaining dependent packages will be installed automatically.
-Therefore, the first launch of the pipeline may take longer.
+During the first run of the pipeline, all necessary packages are installed, thus resulting in a longer duration.

 # Input

+**FOR IAVCP, IAVC and MIX:**
 In the current version, the pipeline only works with paired reads.
 Samples should be specified in the file named *sample_reads.csv* located in the *config* directory.

 The first column specifies the prefix of the samples, which will be included in the output names.
 The next two columns indicate the relative path with the names of the reads.
 Various formats of reads are accepted as input, including FASTQ, FASTQ.GZ, and FQ.GZ.